 To offer or serve up something.
 A way of presenting things in a clean and attractive way.
 Sometimes a special way of doing things, as with great or inherited plates.
 So a way of giving oneself to a person you like, honour or love.

 In having a lot on ones plate, it means a lot to cope with or deal with, or get through.
 The plate with food on it can depict what is in front of you in life; what you have received or earned from life, what is yours.

-May also symbolise needs, hungers, appetites.
-At one time a symbol of status, when only the rich afforded china or silver.
+May also symbolise needs, hungers, and appetites.
+At one time the plate was a symbol of status, when only the rich afforded china or silver.

 If food on plate: What one has a sense of ownership about; what one has received or hopes to receive from others, or from ones own efforts; what you have created or ‘cooked up’ for yourself and now face.